 Monitoring Important Cells With Watch Window

-We can inspect and audit following components with watch window.
+We can inspect and audit the following components with the watch window.

 - Worksheet Name: Worksheet name will also capture along with the workbook name.
-When you have a lot of worksheets in your workbook it is easy to identify cell with worksheet name.
+When you have a lot of worksheets in your workbook it is easy to identify cells with worksheet names.